 The benefits of legal AI don’t stop with productivity.
-Legal departments must have access to data, and AI allows departments to combine data from all corporate data sources.
+Legal departments must have access to data, and AI for operations allows departments to combine data from all corporate data sources.
 AI can also flag suspect transactions or questionable third-party relationships and quickly assess their risk level.
 Having a value chain of data with an intelligence layer around it is essential.
 Being able to connect that intelligence layer to your legal operations is crucial.

 Listen to the Podcast Now: Contract AI in Legal Operations